MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ## PARAMETERS

 ### -AccountType
-This parameter is added to Get-CsOnlineUser to indicate the user type.
+This parameter is added to Get-CsOnlineUser starting from TPM 2.6.0 to indicate the user type.
 The possible values for the AccountType parameter are:
 - `User` - to query for user accounts.
 - `ResourceAccount` - to query for app endpoints or resource accounts.
 - `Guest` - to query for guest accounts.